void-droid-zoid/my_mpv/README.md

 ```

 then you can apply file ratings of from 0/0.5 up to 5 stars, which can be displayed, for example in dolphin file manager in the column 'rating'

+## tag_watched.lua
+Apply a tag "WATCHED" to every file played.
+Can be seen for example in the 'tags' column of dolphin file manager